smithclay/lambdium/readme.md

     $ make deploy
 ```

 The optional `DEBUG_ENV` environment variable will log additional information to Cloudwatch.
+The `PATH` environment variable points to the `bin` directory in this project—this is required in order to launch the `chromedriver` process.

 #### Running the function